Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Scenarios and Experiments

 For each scenario and data rate combination, the vehicle completes the full route while the dual-operator setup records all the KPIs described in previous section.
 The three rates are tested in immediate succession along the same route, so that the large-scale radio conditions are as similar as possible across configurations.
 This allows isolating the impact of the offered load on latency and reliability from the impact of spatial variations in coverage.

-The primary purpose of Experiment~1 is twofold.
-First, it provides a comparative baseline of how urban, suburban, and rural deployments behave under identical traffic loads for both operators.
-Second, it is to reveal high correlation behind latency spikes and packet losses with the RSRP or UL Tx Pwr.
+Experiment 1 has two objectives.
+First, it provides a comparative baseline of urban, suburban, and rural performance under identical traffic loads for both operators.
+Second, it examines whether latency spikes and packet losses are associated with RSRP and UL Tx Pwr variations.